 Your choice of bike frame influences your Zwift speed significantly.
-And Zwift’s Drop Shop gives us access to a pile of new frames: 60 total including the Tron and TT bikes!
+And Zwift’s Drop Shop gives us access to a pile of frames: 60+ including the Tron and TT bikes!

 We’ve been hard at work in our lab testing wheels and frames, and this is the fifth in a series of posts giving you some solid, data-driven answers.
 Read more speed tests here >